index

 (fσ8)TCG/(fσ8)ΛCDM(f\sigma_8)_{\mathrm{TCG}}/(f\sigma_8)_{\Lambda\mathrm{CDM}}3.0×1063.0 \times 10^{-6}

 Across z1000z \leq 1000, the maximum (fσ8)(f\sigma_8) deviation reaches 1.3×1051.3 \times 10^{-5}.
 Strict binding-energy maintenance forces TCG corrections into the sub-ppm regime for linear observables.
-The framework coexists with Λ\LambdaCDM in the linear regime, with its structural content confined to the nonlinear and boundary-saturated regimes.
+Constraint geometry coexists with Λ\LambdaCDM in the linear regime, with its structural content confined to the nonlinear and boundary-saturated regimes.

-Every system discussed so far — halos, white dwarfs, neutron stars, black holes — is gravitationally bound.
+Every system discussed so far—halos, white dwarfs, neutron stars, black holes—is gravitationally bound.
 The same β\beta-function applies at the global cosmological scale, but the universe as a whole is unbound, and this changes the outcome.

 Accelerated Expansion